smartcontractkit/documentation/src/pages/chainlink-nodes/node-versions.md

 ### Added

-- Support for sending OCR2 job specs to the feeds manager
+- Added support for sending OCR2 job specs to the Feeds Manager.
-- Log poller filters are now saved in the database and restored on node startup to guard against missing logs during periods where services are temporarily unable to start
+- Log poller filters are now saved in the database and restored on node startup to guard against missing logs during periods where services are temporarily unable to start.

 ### Updated